VEINHORN/booking-service/README.md

 Booking service which provides their users capability to book available units.

 ## Run

-To start PostgreSQL database:
+In order to run the service, first start PostgreSQL database using Docker Compose:

 ```shell
 docker compose up -d